HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 #### Up-To-Date (Knowledge)

 As creators, keeping our knowledge current in an overwhelming industry is a challenge, and in sustainability which is a rapidly evolving field, this is no exception.
 Reading books, watching relevant videos, taking courses, looking at studies or papers, and keeping up-to-date with the latest standards and best practices are essential.
-You have taken the first step with this chapter of the Almanac, if you enjoyed it, see what else interests you to expand your experience further.
+You have taken the first step with this chapter of the Web Almanac, if you enjoyed it, see what else interests you to expand your experience further.